KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-08-creating-functions.md

 }
 ```

-Now the `background()` color is only drawn **once**, at the very beginning of the program.
-We're no longer clearing out old frames, so we can see previous circles we've drawn.
+Now the `background()` color is not drawn.
+This means we're no longer clearing out old frames, so we can see previous circles we've drawn.

 ![mouse circle without clearing old frames](/tutorials/processing/creating-functions-3.gif)